-I am not a fan of straws (lip lines and the environment), but these black and white straws add a pop of color to this recycled glass.
+I stopped using straws because of lip lines and the environment.
+However, I had a stash of these black and white striped paper straws to add a pop of color to this recycled glass jar.

 3. ADD FOOD OR DRINK

-I mentioned the wine bottle but I loved that the wine bottles fit into this haunted house.
+I mentioned the wine bottle and I love how the bottles fit into this haunted house.

 What a fun way to sneak a bottle of wine.
 I love to add a few bottles of glass water bottles to add to a tablescape.

 4. SHOP YOUR HOUSE FOR A SUPER EASY HALLOWEEN TABLESCAPE

 I added fun bottles to add pops of color and height.
 Does anyone recognize those 1/2 size wine bottles from Costco?